jozefg/drafts/equality.markdown

 Some this has been avoided by regarding equality as an induction over the *class* of types as in Martin Lof's intuitionist type theory.

 In the type theory that we've outlined, this isn't expressible sadly.

 ## Definitional + Extensional

-Some type theories go the opposite route in the hope to regain that missing extensionality.
+Some type theories go a different route to equality, giving us back the extensionality in the process.
 One of those type theories is extensional type theory.

 In the simplest formulation, we have intensional type theory with a new rule, reflection

-    Γ ⊢ Id x y
+    Γ ⊢ p : Id x y
-    ——————————–
+    ——————————–————
       Γ ⊢ x ≡ y

 This means that our normal propositional equality can be shoved *back* into the more magical definitional equality.
 This gives us a lot more